 Check out the trend growth in Google Trends for this one.

-Or, if you're not too comfortable with code and want to save time, money and retain a little bit of your sanity, you can discover some plugins that will help you create a background video for your WordPress site quickly and easily.
+Or, if you’re not too comfortable with code and want to save time, and money and retain a little bit of your sanity, you can discover some plugins that will help you create a background video for your WordPress site quickly and easily.

-If you are at all interested in learning how to create a background video in WordPress yourself, check out this video tutorial over on YouTube.
+If you are at all interested in learning how to create a background video in WordPress yourself, check out this video tutorial on YouTube.

 The popular page builder, Thrive Architect, will allow you to use background video in your page design and hero sections.

 Lastly, check out Coulee Creative’s website for a fine example of a fullscreen background video in action.